 - Ad extensions, like the ones in the Yahoo ad below, enable your ad to take up more space in the results list, increasing its visibility and allowing you to provide more information about your product or service:

-To earn the coveted click, each component should work together and use a strong post-click experience, highlighted by a landing page.
+To earn the coveted click, each component should work together and use a strong landing page, highlighted by a landing page.

 How does search engine advertising work?